LandonSchropp/dotfiles/readme.md

 install applications and configure the system.
 These scripts are idempotent, so feel free to run the `rcup` command as many times as you'd like.

+### VScode

+Using the following tool to sync settings to and from my github gist.
+Secure your github token to [download settings again.](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync)

 ### Git

 In order to connect with GitHub, you'll need to generate an SSH key.
 Follow the